 - Cost per claim: This KPI showing per claim cost actually reveals the fluctuations in cost over time.
 This helps management in planning for maintaining profitability in the future.

 Key Dashboard Development Principles

-Instead of running for a website development company experienced in building analytics dashboard, you need to be fully aware of the common pitfalls, challenges, and issues that you need to mitigate.
+Instead of running for a web app development company experienced in building analytics dashboard, you need to be fully aware of the common pitfalls, challenges, and issues that you need to mitigate.
 Well, here we explain the key principles for building a data-driven dashboard.

 - Build it Purpose-Driven: